shijistar/enum-plus/packages/plugin-i18next/README.md

 [English](./README.md) | [中文](./README.zh-CN.md) | [CHANGELOG](./CHANGELOG.md)

-# enum-plus For Ant Design
+# enum-plus for Globalization with i18next

 ## Introduction

-`@enum-plus/i18next` is a plugin for `enum-plus` that supports internationalization of enums through [i18next](https://www.i18next.com/).
-It allows you to easily convert enums into multi-language supported text, enhancing the internationalization capabilities of your application.
+`@enum-plus/i18next` is a plugin for `enum-plus` that automatically integrates with [i18next](https://www.i18next.com/) to achieve internationalization of enum labels.
+It allows you to use i18next localization keys in your enum definitions, which are dynamically displayed as translated text for the current language.

 ## Installation